Showing posts with label Savannah. Show all posts

 Welcome to Virginia

-We ordered a plate of Zesty Nacho, which was made with tortilla chips topped with Pepper Jack queso, shredded Cheddar cheese, seasoned nacho meat, freshly made pico de Gallo, and sour cream.
+We ordered a plate of Zesty Nachos, which were made with tortilla chips topped with Pepper Jack queso, shredded Cheddar cheese, seasoned nacho meat, freshly made pico de gallo, and sour cream.

-My daughter and I both ordered a salad, they were not good, they tasted like they had been in the refrigerator for several days.
+My daughter and I both ordered salads.
+They were not good; they tasted like they had been in the refrigerator for several days.

 We crossed the state of North Carolina and rode to West Columbia, South Carolina.